KookiePum/Wild-Card-Prompt-Generator/README.md

 Currently there are only dresses and hair styles related wild cards, so a user doesn't get overwhelmed.
 Feel free to add your own SFW/NSFW wild card.

-If users want to build it from source code then follow these steps:
+If users want to build it from using source code then follow these steps:

 1. Open cmd and locate it to "Wild Card Prompt Generator" folder.
 2. Install dependecies ```pip install pyinstaller```.